yaxyobekuz/report-it-bot/readme.md

 - Index on `telegramId` for fast user lookups
 - Index on `status` for report filtering
 - Use `.lean()` for read-only queries

-## 👥 Support

-For issues or questions:
-1. Check existing documentation
-2. Search for similar issues
-3. Create a new issue with detailed information

 ## 🙏 Acknowledgments